pwentz/dsa-practice/StringSearch/Z-Algorithm/README.md

 #### Z-Algorithm

-The Z-Algorithm is a string searching algorithm used to search for multiple occurences of a pattern string inside a text string.
+The Z-Algorithm is a liner-time complexity string searching algorithm used to search for multiple occurences of a pattern string inside a text string.
 Let's first start with the very basics of the algorithm and how it works.